-Dr. Maniate was appointed as Vice President of Education for The Ottawa Hospital effective November 1, 2017.
+Dr. Maniate was appointed as Vice President of Diversity, Inclusion & Education for The Ottawa Hospital effective November 1, 2017.

 Dr. Maniate moved from Toronto where he was a community-‐based clinician educator (General Internal Medicine).
 He is the inaugural Chief of Medical Education, Research & Scholarship and the Academic Director of the Medical Education Teaching Clinic at St. Joseph’s Health Centre (Toronto).
 He has previously served as the Assistant Director of Researchers at the Wilson Centre, Chair of the Faculty Council Education Committee and an Assistant Professor of Medicine at the University of Toronto.
 Dr. Maniate has had a long-‐standing involvement with residency-‐education starting when he served on the Executive Committee and as President of the Canadian Association of Internes and Residents (now known as Resident Doctors of Canada) and more recently with the Royal College of Physicians and Surgeons of Canada (RCPSC) in association with its conferences (ICRE and IMELF), various committees and as a member of accreditation survey teams.